ANSSI-FR/MLA/doc/src/CRYPTO.md

 To derive a key using a `seed`, a `ChaCha20Rng` is used.
 If a `seed` is provided, the `ChaCha20Rng` is seeded with the first 32-bytes of $\mathrm{SHA512}(seed)$.
 Otherwise, the seed comes from OS Cryptographic RNG sources.

-A ChaCha20Rng is the ChaCha20[^rfc8439] stream cipher feeded with a seed as key and 8 null bytes as nonce.
+A ChaCha20Rng is the ChaCha20[^rfc8439] stream cipher fed with a seed as key and 8 null bytes as nonce.

 The CSRNG is then provided to MLA deterministic APIs.